bodguy/tinystring/README.md

 - UTF-16 surrogate pair (yyyy = zzzzz - 1)

 10 free bits for each surrogate = 10 + 10 = 20 bits

+To make the detection of surrogate pairs easy, no characters are assigned to code point values in this range.
+(U+D800 to U+DFFF)

 ### Unicode Planes